 - Hassle-free living

 - Enhanced security

 However, living in such close proximity to other residents means that there are stipulations with regards to noise control.
 In a country struggling with power shortages, many people are investing in backup power supply devices, but it’s important to consider the amount of noise generated before a purchase is made.

 Backup power supply solutions range in type, cost and power.
 When it comes to a backup power supply that emits minimal noise, there are three main types to consider:

 The UPS is a device with a backup battery which, when a blackout happens, will provide several minutes of power.
 Used with computers more often than not, the UPS device will protect sensitive data by allowing enough time for proper shutdown.
 When it comes to a quiet backup power option for equipment, the UPS is probably first choice.

 This is a machine that converts mechanical energy into electrical energy.
 While generators used to be incredibly noisy devices, the modern generator comes in a range of much quieter options.
 If you have already invested in a generator and are finding it is far too noisy, then you could consider a generator muffler silencer which will reduce noise levels by about 10 to 15 decibels.
 Alternatively, there are many home DIY methods for reducing your generator noise levels.

-An inverter generator is similar to a generator, although the raw electricity must first be turned into DC power.
-It is also smaller, lighter and quieter than a traditional generator.
-Because of the compact design and smaller engine, the inverter generator is incredibly quiet to run.
-Another noise reduction feature is that an inverter can run at varying output levels.
-This means it is quieter when not running at full capacity, as is often the case.
-The inverter casing is also constructed from insulated, sound-reducing material, which absorbs excess sound.
+An inverter generator is a motor that is coupled to an inverter which regulates the output voltage and frequency.
+This is particularly suitable for sensitive electronic type loads.
+The raw electricity is produced by generator power.
+It is smaller, lighter and quieter than a traditional generator because of the compact design and smaller engine.
+Another noise reduction feature is that the inverter can run at varying output levels.
+This means it is quieter when not running at full capacity.
+The generator casing is also constructed from insulated, sound-reducing material.